werNindl/NumSharp/docfx_project/articles/intro.md

 Indeed there is!

 Not just in NumSharp but also in many other frameworks, libs or (general spoken) languages it is good style to store the elements of a matrix row wise or column wise into a 1D array.
 For a more professional description you can check https://en.wikipedia.org/wiki/Row-_and_column-major_order.
-Row wise Layout and column wise layout often also called row major and column major.
+Row wise Layout and column wise layout are often also called row major and column major.

-General spoken when imagine a matrix as a table - Row wise means that you start with element [0,0] (as your first element in 1D array) and take elements from columns of 1st row (and store them in the 1D array) until all elements of the 1st row are stored inside the 1D array.
+General spoken when we imagine a matrix as a table - Row wise means that you start with element [0,0] (as your first element in 1D array) and take elements from columns of 1st row (and store them in the 1D array) until all elements of the 1st row are stored inside the 1D array.
 You go on with the 2nd row - take element [1,0],[1,1],[1,2],...,[1,n-1].
 Go on with this pattern until all elements are inside the 1D array.

 Column wise also starts with the element [0,0] but! it stays in the 1st column and takes elements along the rows until all elements from 1st column is stored.
 Repeat this with 2nd column, 3rd and so on.